 A phlebotomist is someone who is well trained in the skill of taking or drawing blood from living people or animals in a clinical environment.
 By using venipuncture, which is the process of making an incision in the vein to draw blood, phlebotomy personnel can collect blood samples for the purposes of research, testing, donations, or transfusions.

 A phlebotomist works under the supervision of a medical laboratory scientist.
 Some countries, states or provinces require the certification or licensing of all their phlebotomy personnel before they can enter the workforce.
 They are an essential part of a successfully-run lab facility, and are some of the first people that patients will see when entering a clinical lab for testing.

 Would you make a good phlebotomist?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 The hazardous nature of dealing with blood means all phlebotomy personnel must strictly and constantly adhere to all laboratory safety procedures as mandated by the company and OSHA (Occupational Safety and Health Administration).
 They must see to it that the lab area designated for phlebotomy is well cleaned and sanitized after each patient leaves to prevent the spread of diseases.